 In this window you can re-name the file that is to be used as the extension (this file is then saved with the gmx project and any changes should be made in the project file, and not to the original) and you can define the Init Function and the Final Function.
 These functions are the ones that the included file or the source file (which will depend on the target platform) needs to have called to set them up for use with GameMaker: Studio and to free them again when the game closes.
 They are called automatically, with no arguments, and you should note that these are not always necessary so you should check the documentation for the file you wish to use as an extension first to see if these functions are necessary or can be left blank (if in doubt, leave them blank).

 The final section is labelled Copies To.
 Here you can see a list of target platforms which you can tick (or un-tick) as appropriate for your extension.
 In this way, you can have (for example) two hi-score extensions, one *.dll and one *.js that have the same functionality but work for different target platforms.
-You would, for example, tick ONLY the Windows check-box for the *.dll but for a *.js extension you could tick Tizen (JS) and HTML5.
+You would, for example, tick ONLY the HTML5 tickbox for the *.js extension, but tick both Windows and Windows UWP for the *.dll.
 In this way GameMaker will know to use only the appropriate file for the target platform.
 You can also set up different configurations and tick/un-tick options as necessary depending on the current configuration chosen.

 Clicking "OK" will close this window and save your changes, and the chosen file will now be bundled with your game for use.
 But how do you use it?
 Well, you now need to define the specific functions and constants that your extension requires.

 Now you have added the necessary files to the extension, it is time for you to add the functions and constants that you wish the extension to use.
 This is done by right-clicking on the file and selecting either Add Function or Add Constant.
 If you choose to add a function, then the following window will open: